 Changes in the genetic code of the SARS-CoV-2 virus occur as it spreads through communities.
 These changes are a natural process.
 If these changes are favorable to the survival of the virus (e.g., spreads faster, avoids the immune system), they will be passed on to the next generation of the virus.
 When a virus emerges with one or more new variations, it is referred to as a variant of the original virus.

 The familiar Greek letter scheme for naming the variants of concern (e.g., Alpha, Delta, Omicron) is derived from the World Health Organization (WHO).
-However, as variants themselves change over time and give rise to new sub-variants, the WHO naming system has not been specific enough to keep good track of those.
-As a solution, the Nextstrain naming system (see chart below) keeps the WHO naming categories but also combines variants into more detailed groups based on genetic similarities (also called clades).
+However, as variants themselves change over time and give rise to new sub-variants, the WHO naming system has not been specific enough to keep good track of those sub-variants.
+As a solution, the Nextstrain naming system (see chart below) keeps the WHO naming categories but also combines variants into more detailed groups based on genetic similarities (these groups are also called clades).
 See Nextstrain and CoVariants for more information.
+Nextstrain clades described here are automatically displayed on the dashboard.